SamDelaney/practiceframework2/README.md

 1. Set up your monitor and monitor arms.

-    1.1) Ask if you need help.
+    > Ask if you need help

 2. If you don't have your sil email set up yet, do that.